the-teachingRSE-project/competencies/competencies.md

-While this community paper is based on workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research, such as research data.
+While this community paper is based on workshop discussions that were attended largely by RSEs (deRSE23 in Paderborn, un-deRSE23 in Jena, and deRSE24 in Würzburg, all in Germany), we believe that the competencies formulated here, centered around data processing, can offer far-reaching impact beyond the domain of RSE into adjacent aspects of research and, indeed, the wider research community.
-This is especially important given that much research involves some amount of data management, processing and visualisation, and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
+This is especially important given that much research involves some amount of data management, processing or visualisation, and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
 In particular, funding agencies and research managers will find the discussion in this paper